michelle-miller/michelle-miller.github.io/README.md

 - [Rerank passages](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-api-rerank.html#api)
 - [Model parameters for prompting](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-model-parameters.html)

-### Content that helps users make decisions
+### Helping users make decisions

 The why is more important than the how!

 Documentation is where you can provide more context about why a customer should complete a task.
 These examples show ways to describe and compare options for a customer to consider before making a key decision.

 - [Methods for tuning foundation models](https://www.ibm.com/docs/SSLSRPV_latest/wsj/analyze-data/fm-tuning-methods.html)
 - [Choosing a foundation model](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-models-choose.html)

 ### Single-sourcing user content

-The following links show content that is single-sourced in Markdown and published for both SaaS and on-premises users:
+The following links show content that is single-sourced in Markdown with Microsoft Visual Studio Code and published for both SaaS and on-premises users:

 - SaaS: [Supported foundation models](https://www.ibm.com/docs/SSYOK8/wsj/analyze-data/fm-models.html)
 - On premises: [Supported foundation models](https://www.ibm.com/docs/SSLSRPV_latest/wsj/analyze-data/fm-models.html)